artinkim/artin.kim/content/blog/better-hals-first-look.md

 Since `Any`'s implementation of `Feature` assigns the unit type to everything, a `Cordic` with an `Any` as the `Op` generic will *not* satisfy the constraints required for `start` and `result`.

-This is *good* as those methods no longer contextually make sense for a `Cordic` with am unspecified operation.
+This is *good* as those methods no longer contextually make sense for a `Cordic` with an unspecified operation.

 So we need to implement a new way to conduct operations with the Cordic dynamically.